 I lead design to redesign an existing design system that IBM was using globally to a Watson branded system which would be used in all future products.

 At its very core the design system I built is based off of a circle.
 This reflects Watson's base form, and due to its simplicity, it is scalable to any platform while still keeping the brand at its core.

 Created At – AKQA

 The space itself is reflective of Watson's radiant rays.
 This simple pill shape would inform all design decisions for the experience within.
-I designed within these constraints to ensure cohesiveness and a simplicity of visual language that could scale to each touchpoint.
+I designed an interaction system using these constraints to ensure cohesiveness and a simplicity of visual language that would scale to each touchpoint.